 How do I accurately check the weather?

-While modern day smartphones like the iPhone and Android have the pre-installed weather applications on them, it is best to turn to weather forecasts done by sources the locals use, as they are more accurate.
+While modern-day smartphones like the iPhone and Android have pre-installed weather applications on them, it is best to turn to weather forecasts done by sources the locals use, as they are more accurate.

 1. December-May is the best time to visit Cebu!
 Typhoon season (July – October) is not ideal for traveling.